vega/vega/docs/examples/histogram-null-values.md

 image: /examples/img/histogram-null-values.png
 ---

-This example demonstrates a [histogram](../histogram) over a numerical range, with a segment to show the prevelance of null values.
+This example demonstrates a [histogram](../histogram) over a numerical range, with a segment to show the prevalence of null values.

 {% include example spec=page.spec %}